kahlilzulmi/MediCheck/README.md

 7. Run the backend using `uvicorn app.main:app --reload`
 8. Running the Frontend using other cmd.
 Type `npm install`
 9. Type `npm run dev`
+10. Dont forgot to install the ollama model too.
+Activate the model using `ollama serve`